truecharts/public/docs/manual/development/apps-wishlist.md

 ##### Backend suggestions

 - Allow `show_if` and `show_subquestions_if` to to use values for evaluation from parent variables [NAS-110751](https://jira.ixsystems.com/browse/NAS-110751)
+- Add a feature to allow App creators to show a dropdown listing other Apps to connect to https://jira.ixsystems.com/browse/NAS-112064
+- The "Application Events" in the App Overview should be shown in a similar UI widget as the container logs.
+This would improve the readability.

 ##### Documentation suggestions